Last modified: Fri Dec 24 14:58:29 EST 2021

 W98SE comes with workable drivers for this card.
-Yamaha's driver package adds an "XGlite" software synth that can be accessed as General Midi from DOOM or DN3D.
-Although it's better than OPL3 General Midi, it's no match for a DS-XG.
+Yamaha's driver package adds an "XGlite" software synth that can be accessed as General MIDI from DOOM or DN3D.
+Although it's better than OPL3, it's no match for a DS-XG.
 It's also very quiet, requiring extreme mixer settings for balance.

 2014-06: OPTi chips were used on off-brand cards that are anything but rare.
 I tested two of these that came in the as-is EBay lot.
 In PnP they identify themselves as "OPTi Audio 16" and request separate DMAs for record and playback.

 |ExpertColor MED3931 Ver.
 2.0 without this logo sticker covering the OPTi chip →||BTC 1817DS|

 Both cards have only a single output jack, both cards swap the left and right channels in most contexts, and both cards have lackluster bass response.
 Noted differences:

 On the good side, the FM synth is as loud as voice and isn't obviously glitchy.
 However, after initial success it became obvious that some of the instruments are just bad and wrong for music that was tuned for a genuine OPL3.
 It is a working clone technically, but because of the mismatched instruments I find it unacceptable.